andersen-ev/TechTestWeb/README.md

 We understand that time can be difficult to find whilst applying to jobs so feel free to include in your `README` an explanation of any compromises you made (e.g. tested partially due to time).

 N.B.
-We value _Quality over Quantity_
+We value _Quality over Quantity_.